joel-inacio/Niri-For-Ubuntu24/README.md

 - Download my configs and replace the default Niri config

 **Remember...**
-When you install Niri, maybe you will need install all dependencies off audio, video... so get a cmd for install all and restart your computer before of setup your customization.
+When you install Niri, maybe you will need install all dependencies like audio, video... so get a cmd for install all and restart your computer before of setup your customization.